- The Kagami Mochi and its meaning.

-It is also believed that God’s power resides in Kagami mochi.
-To obtain the power of God for the New Year, people cook it with soup creating Ozōni and Oshiruko.
+It is also believed that the kami’s power resides in kagami mochi.
+To obtain the power of these deities during the New Year, people cook it with soup called Ozōni and Oshiruko.

-When preparing the Kagami-mochi for the soup, we don’t use knives to cut the rice-cakes, but break them with wooden hammers.
-We call this procedure, Kagami biraki.
-It depends on the location, but usually “Kagami-biraki” is held on January 11th.
+When preparing the kagami-mochi for the soup, Japanese people don’t use knives to cut the rice-cakes, but break them with wooden hammers.
+This procedure is called,”kagami biraki” (“opening the mirror”)..
+It depends on the location, but usually “kagami-biraki” is held on January 11th.